KoperGroup/koper/README.md

 ### 2. Data Event & Data Listener Model
  Order example.

- Data Event machanism can intercept method invocation of DAO object and send it as data event.
+ Koper support EDA programming.
+The Data Event machanism can intercept method invocation of object(such as DAO) and send it to MQ as data event.
  ```Java
 orderDao.insertOrder( order);
 orderDao.updateOrder( order);